BlessedToastr/leafy/README.md

 ![leafy](/images/leaf.png?raw=true "Leaf")
-# Leafy - A Web Enumeration Tool - Not Finished
+# Leafy - A Web Enumeration Tool

 Leafy is a Web Enumeration Tool that checks websites for possible LFI vulnerabilities